Lercher/Identicon/README.md

 ## This Fork

-This fork introduces more control over the png image generated and adds more contrast to the chosen color.
+This fork introduces more control over the png image generated, adds more contrast to the chosen color and publishes its list of set pixel coordinates.

 ### Breaking Changes